JanLucaKingler/hyperskill-coffee-machine-javascript/README.md

 # Coffee Machine
-Coffee Machine project from hyperskill.org for studying JavaScrip
+Coffee Machine project from hyperskill.org for studying JavaScript

 # Learning outcomes (JavaScript)
 This project allows you to get a taste of JavaScript.
 Practice working with functions, challenge yourself with loops and conditions, and get more experience with JS.